ipedro/swift-url-finder/AI_INSTRUCTIONS.md

 - Useful for users to see what's available

 **FindEndpoint**:
+- Primary input: `--project` (path to Xcode project/workspace directory)
-- Takes project path and endpoint to search
+- Required: `--endpoint` (path to search for)
-- Optional index store path (prompts if not provided)
+- Optional: `--index-store` (override auto-discovery)
+- Interactive mode prompts if no project provided
 - Async (analysis can take time)
 - Returns file:line references

 **GenerateReport**:
-- Similar to FindEndpoint but generates full report
+- Primary input: `--project` (path to Xcode project/workspace directory)
+- Optional: `--index-store` (override auto-discovery)
-- Supports multiple output formats
+- Supports multiple output formats (text, JSON, markdown)
 - Can write to file or stdout
+- Interactive mode prompts if no project provided
 - Async

 **Interactive Mode**:
-All commands check if `--index-store` is provided.
+All commands check if `--project` is provided.
 If not:
 1. Run `IndexStoreDiscovery().discoverIndexStores()`
 2. Call `IndexStoreDiscovery.promptForIndexStore()`
-3. Use selected store path
+3. Infer project path from selected index store (going up directory tree)
+4. Use inferred project path and optionally the custom index store

-This makes the tool user-friendly without requiring manual path hunting.
+This makes the tool user-friendly without requiring manual path hunting, while still aligning with the IndexStore wrapper's project-directory-first design.

 ### 5. ReportFormatter (Output)